oskardudycz/event-driven.io/content/posts/2023-10-15--internal_external_events/index.pl.md

 We put on our detective hats, investigate what happened and end with the conclusion:

-> What a moron!
+> _"What a moron!"_

 Then we contact our colleague and say:

-> Hey, you should also have handled ProductItemRemoved.
-Users can not only add but also remove items from the shopping cart.
+> _"Hey, you should also have handled ProductItemRemoved.
+Users can not only add but also remove items from the shopping cart."_

 **If we reach that point, we should stop and do a sanity check.** We may conclude that we were right in shouting _"What a moron!"_, but the target was wrong.
 Our colleague doesn't need to know about the details of our implementation.
 What's more, they should not know the details of our process.
 If they have to, then we have leaking abstractions.